There is a world beyond ours, a world that is far away, nearby and invisible.

 Although psychedelics have only been a part of psychotherapy for the last 80 or so years, they have been part of many cultural practices worldwide.
 For thousands of years, many indigenous cultures often assisted in healing, rights of passage, spirituality, and ancestral connection.

 Unlike the Western pharmaceutical approach of “managing” our mental health with various medications that suppress symptoms and mute emotional capacity, psychedelics are amplifiers of the human psyche.
-Psychedelics bring symptoms to the surface to be processed and healed through direct experience and integrated for lasting change.
+Psychedelics bring symptoms to the surface to be processed and felt through direct experience.
 For many, this process can be cathartic, uncomfortable, and transformational.

 Recent research and clinical trials have shown promising results using psychedelics with participants experiencing existential distress in palliative and cancer care, MDMA for PTSD (including Complex PTSD), treatment-resistant depression, and those diagnosed with autism.